Organic burial pods, green burial, or human composting are forms of eco-friendly burials.

 Fortunately, options beyond these traditional ones are available.
-Modern advancements in end-of-life care and final disposition methods ensure that no one has to worry about their final contribution to this planet being a massive toxic footprint.
+Now, there are modern advancements in end-of-life care and final disposition methods.
+These ensure that no one has to worry about their final contribution to this planet is a massive toxic footprint.

-There has been an incredible number of variations on this theme, but until very recently, burial was rarely more impactful than chopping down a tree to create a wooden coffin.
-Bodies were buried relatively close to habitation locations, and in many cases the body was honored and buried respectfully long before the first signs of decomposition began to show.
+There has been an incredible number of variations on this theme.
+But until very recently, burial was rarely more impactful than chopping down a tree to create a wooden coffin.
+Burial happened relatively close to habitation locations.
+And in many cases, the body was buried respectfully long before the first signs of decomposition began to show.

-Recently burial, long the most popular American disposition choice, has been overtaken; in 2016, cremation became the most common method of disposition in the United States.
+Recently burial, long the most popular American disposition choice, has been overtaken.
+In 2016, cremation became the most common method of disposition in the United States.